Som192004/SocialSphere/README.md

 npm run dev
 ```

-3.Register yourself to the website and then login yourself
+3.Register yourself on the website and then login yourself

 4.Now You can see the different posts as well as you can create your own posts